Table of contents:

 ASAP2Demo provides a workaround in this case:

-This has only to be done once after ASAP2Demo is installed.
+This has only to be done once after ASAP2Demo is installed or updated to a newer version.

 Execute the shortcut by a right-click and click 'Run as administrator'